libretro/fmsx-libretro/README.md

 |R2    |       Ctrl
 |L3    |         F5 *
 |R3    |     Escape
+* "Custom Keyboard": maps 16 RetroPad buttons to any of the 88 keys of the MSX keyboard.
+Configure this in the Options.
 * "Keyboard": maps host keyboard to 88-key MSX keyboard.
 Only on (RetroArch) platforms with a real keyboard (Linux, Windows, etc).
 Don't forget to press Scroll Lock to enter Game Focus Mode!
   * MSX1 & 2: US/European keyboard map, cursors, numeric pad, F1-F5
   * MSX2+: Japanese JIS keyboard map - see below